 Several medical thrillers, such as those by Robin Cook, also explore questions around the ethics of medication.
 In Acceptable Risk, for instance, a new line of psychotropic drugs is being developed, and the result turns out to be disastrous.
 One of the issues Cook raises is how much pressure pharmaceutical companies should put on researchers to develop new medications.
 Another is what the limits of such research should be, especially if the result could potentially be helpful to millions of people.

 These aren’t easy questions.
 Nor are other questions about pharmaceuticals and medications.
 Attitudes towards them have changed as time has gone by, and we see both that complexity and those changes in crime fiction.
 These are just a few examples.
 Over to you.

-*NOTE: The title of this post is a line from Jacob Brackman and Carly Simon’s That’s the Way I’ve Always Heard it Should Be.
+*NOTE: The title of this post is a line from the Rolling Stones’ Mother’s Little Helper.